 Limpopo Pig Farm Murder Accused Want Media Barred From Court, Claim They’re Receiving Death Threats

-• De Wet and Musora's attorney claimed that the men were receiving death threats while they are in custody
+- De Wet and Musora's attorney claimed that the men have been receiving death threats while they are in custody

 POLOKWANE – The three men accused of murdering two women and feeding their remains to pigs claim they have been receiving death threats while in custody.